 In 1899, the Mandan Board of Education presided by C.E.
 Draper with members T.A.
 Cummins, J.H.
 McGillic, H.H.
 Harmon and H.D.
-Stevenson set to the voters a bill to approve construction of a $15,000 ($450,000 in 2017$) three-story brick "Central School" to house the junior and senior high students as well as provide a new, larger grade school for west part of the city.
+Stevenson set to the voters a bill to approve construction of a $15,000 ($452,000 in 2018$) "Central School" to house the junior and senior high students as well as provide a new, larger grade school for west part of the city.
+The bond issue passed.

 Mandan Central School as depicted on color linen postcard c.
 1911

 The MHSoc's museum and office is located at 3827 30th Avenue NW; Mandan, ND 58554 Contact us at email@example.com